 In my opinion, one of the most exciting developments in genetic engineering is in the development of blue flowers.

 The Development of Genetic Engineering to Produce Blue Flowers

 In 2017, a report was published in the Science Advances Journal.
 The scientists work at the National Agriculture and Food Research Organization in Japan.
 Their report reveals that they genetically engineered a blue chrysanthemum.

 Also, thanks to the Australian company Florigene and the Japanese company Suntory, there is now a blue rose.
 In fact, they teamed up to genetically modify the world’s first true blue rose in 2004.
-However, with the flower is genetically blue, it appears purple.
+However, although the flower is genetically blue, it appears purple.

 The reason it’s so difficult to create a blue flower lies in the molecule known as anthocyanin.
 Anthocyanin is a blue pigment that easily shifts towards red or purple.
 How much it shifts depends on the sugar molecules that attach to it or other factors in its environment.
 These variables are what keeps more blue flowers from being developed.